conorbergin/oalm/README.md

 These events then appear in the Calendar view.

 # Text editing
-<Enter> creates a new node, <Shift+Enter> creates a line break.
-Bold, italic  and code are created by wrapping the text in asterisks, underscores and backticks.
-Links are created by wrapping the text in square brackets.
+- <Enter> creates a new node, <Shift+Enter> creates a line break
+- Bold, italic  and code are created by wrapping the text in asterisks, underscores and backticks
+- Links are created by wrapping the text in square brackets
+- Checkboxs can be created at the start of a line using an underscore or 'x' followed by a space